Outdoor Learning and Play

 Choose the right location

-Pick the right spot in your school grounds.
-Perhaps choose an area which is underutilised but also take climate and sunlight into consideration.
+Pick the right spot in your school ground.
+Perhaps choose outdoor areas which are underutilised but also take climate and sunlight into consideration.
 The condition of the soil should be taken into account and perhaps an area of shade could be created by installing a canopy.

 Consider the size of your garden

 Consider the size of your school gardening area.
-Would the site accommodate a secret garden gazebo or would several sleeper planters suit the area?
+Would the green space accommodate a secret garden gazebo or would several sleeper planters suit the area?
 The garden will need to be accessible to all students therefore ramp access may be required.
-Raised beds or paved areas allow children to move around the area safely.
+A Raised bed or paved areas allow children to move around the area safely.

 Choose your crops

 Consider which crops to plant, including a mixture of those which grow quickly and others which require patience.
-Decide which vegetables, fruits, herbs and edible flowers can be grown and think about which plants will attract wildlife.
+Decide which vegetables, fruits and herbs can be grown and think about which shrubs will attract wildlife.

 Link it to lessons

-Plan for how the garden will support learning in different curriculum areas making links to knowledge and skills.
+Plan for how the garden will support studying in different curriculum areas making links to knowledge and skills.